websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 GET /liferay-20097/_mapping/field/*.raw
 ```

-Setting a custom field to searchable means that the value of the field is indexed when the entity is modified, or when a re-index is triggered.
+Setting a custom field to searchable means that the value of the field is indexed when the entity is modified or when a re-index is triggered.
 Only `java.lang.String` fields can be made searchable.

 ## Accessing Nested DDM Fields

-As documented in the [7.3 Breaking Changes document](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document), the way Liferay Dynamic Data Mapping framework indexes some fields has changed---where they were previously at the root of the search engine document, they're now nested fields.
+As documented in the [7.3 Breaking Changes document](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document), the way Liferay Dynamic Data Mapping framework indexes some fields has changed.
+They were previously at the root of the search engine document; now they're nested fields.
 This change affects Liferay 7.3 and Liferay 7.2 SP3/FP8+ (but only if the _Enable Legacy Dynamic Data Mapping Index Fields_ setting is disabled in System Settings &rarr; Dynamic Data Mapping Indexer).
 On the latest Fix Pack and GA release of 7.3, this change is accounted for in Liferay's Search API and no configuration updates are necessary.
 Therefore, if you have Custom Facet widgets that relied on fields named `ddm__text__*` or `ddm__keyword__*` that were at the root of the Elasticsearch document, continue to use these fields as usual in your Custom Facet's _Aggregation Field_ configuration, even though they're no longer at the root of the document.

 To find DDM fields in existing documents in the index,